Azure/iotedge-lorawan-starterkit/docs/quickstart.md

----
-Title: Quick Start
----

 # Quick Start

 An Azure deployment template is available to deploy all the required Azure infrastructure and get you started quickly.
-If you'd rather deploy it manually please jump directly into the [do it yourself section](devguide.md).
+If you'd rather deploy it manually please jump directly into the [do it yourself section](user-guide/devguide.md).

 ## Prerequisites